lusanex/filterPipeline/README.md

 **Key Features**:
 - Supports **write** and **read** operations for data exchange.
-- Ensures thread-safe and organized communication between calculators.
+- Provides a thread-safe mechanism for communication between calculators.

 ### 6. CalculatorContext

-**Purpose**: Holds the execution context for each calculator.
+**Purpose**: Manages the execution context for each calculator.

 **Key Features**:
 - Contains: